weatherfordmat/SyntactiQL/README.md

 _Sequelize_ For now, I have coupled Sequelize to this project, but the file system is prepared for other ORMS.
 I would even like to integrate MongoDB in soon.

+_Mocha_ is a mature library for testing ndoe backends.

 ## Getting Started

 For now, the project can only be cloned directly from github.
 I would like to make this a CLI tool for quicker scaffolding.